Fair Policy Targeting: Counterfactual UnFairness

-A corollary of Theorem \ref{thm:parity} is that under the parametric rate of convergence of the conditional mean function, the regret bound scales at rate $n^{-1/2}$.
-Interestingly, the convergence rate is of order slower than $n^{-1/2}$ for non-parametric estimators compared to the notions of UnFairness discussed in Section \ref{sec:4}.
-The slower convergence rate is because counterfactual envy-freeness requires estimating the conditional mean function on the population with attribute $S = s_1$ while averaging over the covariates' distribution with the opposite attribute, therefore requiring extrapolation.
-This result showcases the \textit{trade-off} in the choice of a counterfactual notion of unfairness relative to predictive ones.
-It opens new questions on trade-offs across different notions of UnFairness which we leave to future research.
+where here $\zeta$ denote the rate of convergence of the \textit{conditional mean function} (see Appendix \ref{sec:counterfactual_app}).
+The convergence rate is of order $n^{-1/2}$ for a parametric estimators and slower for non-parametric estimators compared to the notions of UnFairness discussed in Section \ref{sec:4}.
+The slower convergence rate is because counterfactual envy-freeness requires extrapolation on a different population.
+It opens new questions on the trade-offs between counterfactual and predictive notions of fairness.